Description

 The de Havilland Mosquito was a British two-seat multi-role combat aircraft that served with the Royal Air Force during World War II and postwar era.
 When the Mosquito entered production in 1941, it was one of the fastest operational aircraft in the world.
 It was originally conceived as an unarmed fast bomber, but was adapted to other roles during the war, including: intruder, day or night fighter, fighter-bomber, low to medium altitude daytime tactical bomber, high-altitude night bomber, maritime strike aircraft and high-speed photo-reconnaissance aircraft.
 The Mosquito’s lightweight wood construction and powerful Merlin engines gave it exceptional performance.

-Corgi is a leading manufacturer of high quality, pre-built, die-cast model airplanes.
-Every model is crafted with meticulous attention to detail, using specifications of the original aircraft.
+Corgi is a leading manufacturer of high quality, pre-built, diecast model airplanes.
+Every model is crafted with meticulous attention to details, using specifications of the original aircraft.
 Corgi models are made with diecast metal and some plastic components.

 This model of a Mosquito Intruder features: